cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `environment_endpoint`: _str_ - The URL to connect to the environment.
 The protocol must be "grpc".
 E.g. "grpc://myenv:9000"

+`environment_implementation`: _str_ - The name of the implementation to run the environment.

 `actors`: _list[dict]_ - Each item (dictionary) of the list represents an actor.
 Each actor dictionary contains these key-value pairs:

 -   `"name"`: _str_ - Name of the actor